-It’s also a time to think about how we can help those who are less fortunate.
+It’s also a time to think about how to help those who are less fortunate.

-However, 1 in 8 Americans say don’t donate to charities, not because they don’t want to, but because they feel like the small amounts they can afford to give won’t actually matter.
+However, 1 in 8 Americans has reported that they don’t donate to charities, not because they don’t want to, but because they feel like the small amounts they can afford to give won’t actually matter.

 What is Giving Tuesday?